LahiruBandaranayake/hamk_linux_management/README.md

 Reasons to hold a package:

--Stop automatic updates for critical production software.
+- Stop automatic updates for critical production software.
--Ensure compatibility with specific software versions.
+- Ensure compatibility with specific software versions.
--Prevent potential issues caused by updates.
+- Prevent potential issues caused by updates.
--Maintain a stable environment for particular applications.
+- Maintain a stable environment for particular applications.

 Conclusion

 This assignment has provided practical experience with APT package management, including:

--Performing system updates and upgrades.
+- Performing system updates and upgrades.
--Installing and removing packages.
+- Installing and removing packages.
--Managing repositories.
+- Managing repositories.
--Troubleshooting common issues.
+- Troubleshooting common issues.
--Utilizing advanced package management techniques.
+- Utilizing advanced package management techniques.
--These skills are crucial for efficiently maintaining and managing Linux systems.
+- These skills are crucial for efficiently maintaining and managing Linux systems.